 IGM recognizes the importance of investing in its employees to develop a strong and diverse talent pool to support IGM's needs and goals at all levels of the business.
 In addition to diversity of skills, talent, experience, expertise and identity, numerous other factors contributing to diversity are considered when assessing potential candidates for all positions.
 IGM has developed and implemented strategic initiatives, programs and talent practices with the intent to develop a strong leadership talent pipeline which will support the continued advancement of women at senior levels of management over time.
-IGM has a goal of 35% women in Vice President and higher positions (VP+) and 40% at Assistant Vice President and higher positions (AVP+) by 2025.
+Please refer to IGM's Sustainability Report at www.igmfinancial.com/en/corporatesustainability.